An Intimate Journey Through South India

 A short drive brings you to Marari Beach, a quiet stretch of sand far removed from crowds.
 Fringed by palms and fishing villages, this is Kerala at its most relaxed.
 The day is yours to unwind—walking the shoreline, watching local fishermen at work, or choosing a traditional Ayurvedic massage rooted in ancient healing practices.
 The emphasis is on restoration, allowing body and mind to absorb the journey so far in a setting defined by sea breezes and simplicity.

 You travel north to Kochi, a historic port shaped by Arab, Portuguese, Dutch, and British influences.
 In Fort Kochi, your guide leads you past colonial-era buildings, the iconic Chinese fishing nets, and churches that reflect centuries of global exchange.
-In Mattancherry, you explore the old Jewish Quarter and the Dutch Palace, whose murals depict Hindu epics in vivid detail.
-Kochi feels outward-looking and cosmopolitan, a fitting culmination of South India’s many cultural layers.

 Tour Info